 Making a roast rack of lamb is a sure way to impress your dinner guests.
-With the help of ALDI, I was able to source the ingredients for this show stopper of a dish, perfect for your Sunday night dinner or special holiday meal!
+It’s a show stopper of a dish, perfect for your Sunday night dinner or special holiday meal!

 - 4 oz Emporium Selection Goat Cheese – part of the topping added to the lamb before roasting.
 Mixed with breadcrumbs, fresh herbs, and dijon before being pressed on top of seared lamb.
 Adds tanginess and brightness

-- fresh rosemary – for an earthy flavor that adds a slight taste of pine and woodiness to the dish
+- Fresh rosemary – for an earthy flavor that adds a slight taste of pine and woodiness to the dish.
+Thyme is perfect too!

 To make red wine reduction